cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 outputs:
   complex_output:
     value: { get_capability: [ shared, complex_capability ] }

+  nested_complex_output:
+    value: { get_capability: [ shared, complex_capability, level_1, level_2, level_3, 0 ] }

 {{< /highlight >}}

-Here we can see how `get_capability` is used - the input to the function is a list with 2 values: the ID of the deployment and the name of the capability, as defined in the shared blueprint.
+Here we can see how `get_capability` is used - the input to the function is a list with at least 2 values: the ID of the deployment, the name of the capability and optionally nested attributed/list indices, as defined in the shared blueprint.
 Note that both the deployment ID and the capability name can be provided using other intrinsic functions (e.g. `get_input` or `get_secret`).
 So, in case the deployment ID is not known in advance, we could do something like this: